AniketAGhadge/ReactCode_Pratices/Readme.txt

 Dynamic path -
 For writing the dynamic path or URL we are using /: where we are getting value from URL and changing the data accordingly e.g. path: '/resturantMeanu/:resId'

+To make the header fix we add all the page in children element

+const appRouter = createBrowserRouter([
+    {
+        path: '/',
+        element: <AppLayout />,
+        children: [
+            {
+                path: '/',
+                element: <Body/>
+            },
+            {
+                path: '/about',
+                element:<About/>
+            },
+            {
+                path: '/contact',
+                element: <Contact/>
+            },
+            {
+                path: '/cart',
+                element: <Cart/>
+            },
+            {
+                path: '/resturant/:resId',
+                element: <ResturantMeanu/>
+            }
+        ]
+    }
+])

+Routing Types -
+Routing are of two types
+1) Client side Routing - It doesn't make any request.
+2) Server side routing - From the HTML it will fetch the URL and then it will render the frontend